Umno meetings expose rift between ruling party's leaders

 Najib said on Sunday that he was feeling "alone" and "betrayed", and last week admitted that he was "desperate" to change his legal strategy at the prospect of his conviction being upheld.

-Local media had reported, citing sources, that there was a proposal at Monday’s meeting for Umno leaders to ask Mr Ismail to intervene in Najib’s court case and request an adjournment.
+Local media had reported, citing sources, that there was a proposal at yesterday's meeting for Umno leaders to ask Mr Ismail to intervene in Najib's court case and request an adjournment.

 The proposal was rejected by the attendees, according to the reports.